 Galway, Ireland – Participants are housed in university student apartments, overlooking the River Corrib on the edge of the university campus.
 Apartments include en suite bedrooms, desks, phones, and common rooms with color TV’s and kitchenettes.
 Meals are not included in program costs.

 Malta – Students make their own housing arrangements in Malta.
-The Foreign Programs Office staff will assist in identifying possible housing options upon request.
+The International Programs staff will assist in identifying possible housing options upon request.

 London, England – Students have the option of utilizing housing furnished by the program or making their own living arrangements.

 Prague, Czech Republic – Students make their own housing arrangements in Prague.
-The Foreign Programs Office staff will assist in identifying possible housing options upon request.
+The International Programs staff will assist in identifying possible housing options upon request.

 With the exception of the program in Galway, Ireland, you may arrange your own housing.
 Living expenses for Galway have been built into the program’s direct expenses.